camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 ![hitchhiking in a truck heading out of Slemani]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/truck_hitchhiking.gif)

 We jumped in another car and headed North.
-Halfway between Tasluja and Dokan is the tomb of the Median Kind Cyaxares in a place called Qyzqapan.
+Halfway between Tasluja and Dokan is the tomb of the Median King Cyaxares in a place called Qyzqapan.
 Cyaxares' forces clashed with the Lydians in the battle of Halys.
 During the battle, an eclipse occurred, turning day into night.
 Interpreting this as an omen, both sides agreed to stop the bloodshed.
 Because it occurred during [The Eclipse of Thales](https://en.wikipedia.org/wiki/Eclipse_of_Thales), this battle is the oldest historical event that is known to the exact day (May 28th, 585 BC).

 The tomb itself is half-way up a sheer cliff face, which makes you wonder how it was ever carved in the first place — though the metal scaffolding that lets you climb up to it suggests that an ancient wooden scaffolding once existed here.
 From the top of the raised platform you can see miles and miles of rolling brown hills, the jagged marks of dirt roads, and a few flocks of sheep being chased by their shepherds.